 GP HEE KSS Team

-Prof. Diack and Prof. Warwick lead a team of Associate Deans who are a group of working GPs with an interest and qualifications in education in primary care and its management.
+Prof. Warwick and Dr Norris lead a team of Associate Deans who are a group of working GPs with an interest and qualifications in education in primary care and its management.

-The Life-Long Learning Adviser, Steve Scudder, is also part of the team works closely with the patch Associate GP Deans, and GP Tutors within HEEKSS.
+The Life-Long Learning Adviser, Steve Scudder, is also part of the team and works closely with the Patch Associate GP Deans, and GP Tutors within HEE KSS.

 To find out more about their roles please visit our Our Team page